tharunoptimus/app-store/posts/gaymeter.md

 shortDescription: "Gay Meter - no offense"
 source: "https://play.google.com/store/apps/details?id=dev.pages.gaymeter.twa"
 github: "https://github.com/tharunoptimus/support-lgbt"
+stack: [android, javascript, twa, worksOffline]
 ---

 # About the App

 Introducing Gay Meter - no offense, a fun app that does some math on a string and returns a percent that you can prank with your friends.
 Not necessarily their real ethnicity.
 Just enter a name and let the fun begin.